-STATE DEFENDANTS' MOTION TO DISMISS
+STATE DEFENDANTS' MOTION TO DISMISS PLAINTIFFS' FIRST AMENDED COMPLAINT

-Defendants Brian Kemp, in his official capacity as Governor of the State of Georgia; Brad Raffensperger, in his official capacity as Secretary of State of Georgia; and State Election Board members Rebecca Sullivan, David Worley, Matthew Mashburn, and Anh Le (collectively, the "State Defendants") move to dismiss Plaintiffs' claims in their entirety pursuant to Fed.
+Defendants Brian Kemp, in his official capacity as Governor of the State of Georgia; Brad Raffensperger, in his official capacity as Secretary of State of Georgia; and the State Election Board and its members Rebecca Sullivan, Sara Tindall Ghazal, Matthew Mashburn, and Anh Le (collectively, "State Defendants") move to dismiss Plaintiffs' claims in their entirety pursuant to Fed.
 R. Civ.
 P. 12(b)(1) and (6).
-In support of this motion, State Defendants rely on their Brief in Support of Motion to Dismiss Plaintiffs' Complaint, which is filed with this motion.
+In support of this motion, State Defendants rely on their Brief in Support of Motion to Dismiss Plaintiffs' First Amended Complaint, which is filed with this motion.

-Respectfully submitted this 10th day of May, 2021.
+Respectfully submitted this 7th day of June, 2021.